 - coding of soft tissue injuries.

-More information on the coding guidelines from Safe Work Australia is available.
+More information on the workers compensation is available at Safe Work Australia.

 For more information